 Target group of this document and the accompanying cookbook are developers who need to create new assemblies and maintain existing ones.
-This document assumes that you are familiar with Concept - Continuous Delivery Tools, at least up to chapter Assemblies.
+This document assumes that you are familiar with Concept - Continuous Delivery Tools (valid to 7.10), at least up to chapter Assemblies.

 |Version Control System (VCS)|